 2009 Although we were happy to have the old rent office, commonly known as ‘Boggart’, we didn’t see it as a long term option—it had no wheelchair access and it wasn’t in an easily accessible location within East Leeds.
 In 2009 we met Barbara and Frank who told us about Seacroft Methodist Church.
 The old Chapel was no longer being used and with no power or heating, it was starting to decay.
 But it was still beautiful!
 We wanted to do something there—what about 24 hours of music; all live, all local, non-stop.
 The first ELFM Musicathon took place at the Old Seacroft Chapel.

 2010 In April we launched the ELFM Next Generation programme—weekly training in live music and songwriting for local young people.
 Over the years this has developed into an intensive programme covering music, broadcasting and creative writing/spoken word with the option to achieve nationally accredited Arts Award qualification.
 The young people were also involved with our second Musicathon as we worked with architects and started to develop plans for re-developing the old Chapel, to save the beautiful building from eventual disintegration and to create a new home for ELFM

-2017 Continued Tandem partnership despite Brexit decision.
-Developed Donut network of small-scale cultural venues outside of Leeds city centre.
-Worked towards on programming group of Leeds bid to become European Capital of Culture in 2023.
-Brexit negotiations put an end to that possibility… Started developing an allotment at the back of Chapel FM as part of the Grow…Cook…Eat project
+2017 We continued the Tandem partnership despite Brexit decision, hosting a major international conference at Chapel FM.
+On a local level we also developed the Donut network of small-scale cultural venues outside of Leeds city centre.
+Worked towards on programming group of Leeds bid to become European Capital of Culture in 2023, another venture almost kiboshed by Brexit….
+Started developing an allotment at the back of Chapel FM as part of the Grow…Cook…Eat project.